Relationships with Our Employees

 Promoting Diversity, Equity, Inclusion (DEI) and Gender Equality

-We are working to support the development of the next generation by maintaining our Platinum Kurumin certification, working to establish the groundwork for female employees to play an active role in accordance with the Act on Promotion of Women’s Participation and Advancement in the Workplace, working to operate a system of continued employment up to the age of 65, and working to provide an environment in which people with disabilities can work while demonstrating their individual capabilities.
+We are working to support the development of the next generation by maintaining our Platinum Kurumin certification, working to estab lish the groundwork for female employees to play an active role in accordance with the Act on Promotion of Women’s Participation and Advancement in the Workplace, working to operate a system of con tinued employment up to the age of 65, and working to provide an environment in which people with disabilities can work while dem onstrating their individual capabilities.
+Furthermore, we strive to apply a compensation system that adheres to the principle of Equal Pay for Equal Work, determining compensation and other benefits based on the fundamental roles of employees in their work, regardless of whether they are in regular or non-regular employment, and we do not establish any unreasonable disparities in treatment.

-Ratio of average length of employment for female employees to average length of employment for male employees 81.6% Maintain 80% or higher
+Ratio of average length of employment for female employees to average length of employment for male employees Maintain 80% or higher 79.3% 80% or higher

 Cultivating the Next Generation